 Driftwood Sculpture Hall:

 Taiwan was hit by Typhoons Toraji, Nari and Haiyan in a row in 2001.
 After the disasters, pieces of driftwood were brought to the Northeast Coast.
 Some were recycled at first, but others were kept because they have come from precious native Taiwanese trees.
-To raise people’s environmental awareness, promote local tourism and cultivate art talents, the Northeast and Yilan Coast National Scenic Area Administration entrusted 22 wood sculptors from Sanyi and the Taiwan Wood-carving Association to make driftwood sculptures themed by the nature and culture of the Northeast Coast.
+To raise people’s environmental awareness, promote local tourism and cultivate art talents, the Northeast and Yilan Coast National Scenic Area Headquarters entrusted 22 wood sculptors from Sanyi and the Taiwan Wood-carving Association to make driftwood sculptures themed by the nature and culture of the Northeast Coast.
 In this way, the driftwood has also been given a new life and artistic values.
 To better preserve these sculptures, which are mostly made of rare Formosan cypress, camphor and Taiwan incense cedar, the Driftwood Sculpture Hall was built.
 Today, they symbolize the green spirit of the Northeast Coast and the artisticness of its culture.

 2F: Northeast Coast Virtual Experience Zone